moonmehta/juno-post-install/README.md

-# Post-install script for elementary OS 5 Juno.
+# Post-install script for elementary OS 5 Juno
 * Made for personal use, please read the script carefully before executing.

 ## Some useful apps to install from AppCenter